mareline/Web-Portfolio/README.md

-Portfolio with commentaries where I have learned the following:
+Portfolio with commentaries where I used and learned the following:

     ThreeJS - a 3D graphics library for rendering and animating the 3D model React Three Fiber - a library for creating 3D graphics with ThreeJS in React